vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 - **center** : the template system will position the element in % value

 #### layouty
-- **left** (default) : the template system will position the element in pixel from the left
+- **top** (default) : the template system will position the element in pixel from the top
-- **right** : the template system will position the element in pixel from the right
+- **bottom** : the template system will position the element in pixel from the bottom
 - **center** : the template system will position the element in % value

 TODO : x, y, width, height